Having really bad period cramps is no fun.

 Unfortunately, the longer and heavier your period, the more likely you are to have bad menstrual cramps.
 That’s because your uterus will be contracting for longer and getting rid of a greater volume of liquid from your uterus.

 Rest assured.
 It may not be that way every month.
 The intensity of your menstrual cramps – and your period symptoms in general – will vary from month to month.
-Changes in lifestyle, diet, or hormones result in a heavier, more painful period for that month.
-So, if you have bad period cramps, look back on what you ate or did differently that month.
+Changes in Lifestyle and diet can result in heavier, more painful periods.
+So if you have bad period cramps, look back on what you ate or did differently that month.
 It may have had an effect.

-You may also want to talk to your mum or a trusted adult about taking an over-the-counter pain medication for relief.
-What is dysmenorrhea?
+You may also want to talk to your mum or a trusted adult about taking an over-the- counter pain medication for relief.